Easter—in the Hebrew Bible?

 How, then, was Easter worship—particularly Easter Sunday—instituted?
 Enter the Quartodeciman (“14th”) Controversy.

-By the second century c.e., a great contention had broken out between the churches in the East (including Jerusalem) and churches in the West (led from Rome).
-The churches in the East continued to keep the Passover on the 14th of Abib (Leviticus 23:5), no matter the day of the week it fell on—the Rome-led churches wished to anchor worship to Sunday.
+During the second century c.e., a great contention broke out between the churches in the East (including Jerusalem) and churches in the West (led from Rome).
+The churches in the East continued to keep the Passover on the 14th of Abib, no matter the day of the week it fell on.
+The Rome-led churches, on the other hand, wished to anchor worship to Sunday.
 The Encyclopedia Britannica states:

 Generally speaking, the western churches [directed by Rome] kept Easter on the first day of the week, while the eastern churches … [kept Passover] on the 14th day.
-St. Polycarp, the disciple of St. John the Evangelist and bishop of Smyrna [who wrote the New Testament Book and Epistles of John, as well as Revelation], visited Rome in 159 to confer with Anicetus, the bishop of that see [area], on the subject; and urged the tradition, which he had received from the apostle, of observing the 14th day ….
-(11th edition, article “Easter”)
+St. Polycarp, the disciple of St. John the Evangelist and bishop of Smyrna [the same John who wrote the New Testament Book and Epistles of John, as well as Revelation], visited Rome in 159 to confer with Anicetus, the bishop of that see [area], on the subject; and urged the tradition, which he had received from the apostle, of observing the 14th day ….
+(11th edition, article “Easter.”)

 Polycarp, the church leader who had succeeded the Apostle John, was around 80 years old at the time of this confrontation; he was persecuted for refusing to adopt the Sunday observance of Easter and, shortly thereafter, was arrested and burned alive for failing to worship Caesar.